 The discussions in the preceding sections have been squarely focused upon the premise that the ‘defending state’ is the only actor that is in possession of the relevant EAI technology.
-However, if an aggressor also had the same or a similar EAI capabilitythat is one which could manipulate future events in order to reach a preferable outcomea number of extraneous factors might need to be considered.
-These may include, for instance, the possibility that one EAI may need to “bluff” another EAI into believing a particular course of action was the most likely, or, for example, that certain strategic capabilities were, or were not in place.
-The bluffing EAI, or perhaps even both EAIs, would then presumably try to get its opposite number to act in light the dis-information, with the end goal of gaining an operational or strategic advantage.
+However, if an aggressor also had the same or a similar EAI capability—that is, one which could manipulate future events in order to reach a preferable outcome—a number of extraneous factors might need to be considered.
+These may include, for instance, the possibility that one EAI may need to “bluff” another EAI into “believing” a particular course of action was the most likely, or, for example, that certain strategic capabilities were, or were not in place.
+The bluffing EAI, or perhaps even both EAIs, would then presumably try to get its opposite number to act in light of the dis-information, with the end goal of gaining an operational or strategic advantage.
 This could have various implications, not least upon the civilian population.
 But, somewhat crucially, there is also a chance that EAI-to-EAI exchanges such as these could in fact render both systems entirely derelict.
 This could be, for example, due to a speed of operation that is beyond human supervision, and/or the detrimental effects upon a system predictability.

 There is no doubt that when EAIs (or AIs) meet in this manner, it is not without its difficulties.
 However, such complications must not be presumed to be terminal.
 For example, it is also not inconceivable that one EAI could readily learn to read its opposite number, and to accurately distinguish real information and intelligence, from mis-information and/or dis-information—and act accordingly.
-Indeed, a question that may need to be answered in this regard, is should an EAI be permitted to send a punitive message or warning to an opposite number, or should such actions be considered as a form of reprisal, and prohibited?
+Indeed, a question that may need to be answered in this regard, is should an EAI be permitted to send a punitive message or warning to an opposite number, or should such actions be considered as a form of reprisal, and thus prohibited?

 Nevertheless, if states are to harness the full strategic benefits of the EAIs under discussion, they must prevent the technology from becoming prematurely obsolete.
 In order to do this, they may not only have to keep the precise nature of systems relatively secret (which is arguably standard fare in the military realm), but they must also choose to what extent they should rely upon them.
-Here, the reader may recall the movie motion picture, “The Imitation Game”, particular, the ‘negotiation scene’.
-Notwithstanding the caveat acknowledging that the movie may not be historically accuratin this particular scene, the father of AI, Alan Turing, asks the British security services to ensure the news that the Enigma code has been cracked is kept secret.
+Here, the reader may recall the movie motion picture, “The Imitation Game”, and, in particular, the ‘negotiation scene’.
+Notwithstanding the caveat acknowledging that the movie may not be historically accurate, in this particular scene, the father of AI, Alan Turing, asks the British security services to ensure the news that the Enigma code has been cracked is kept secret.
 Implying that in some instances sacrifices will have to be made, Turing proffers, we must decide which threats to act upon, and which to allow to continue.
-The question (the fictional) Turing asks is, what is the minimal number of actions it would take for us to win the war, but the maximum number we can take before the German’s get suspicious The fundamental point here is that this question may be as key to ensuring victory in future conflicts utilizing EAIs, as it was to the of WWII.
+The question (the fictional) Turing asks is, what is “the minimal number of actions it would take for us to win the war, but the maximum number we can take before the German’s get suspicious?”
+The fundamental point here is that this question may be as key to ensuring victory in future conflicts utilizing EAIs, as it was to the codebreakers of WWII.

 V. Wider Implications.